silvanatrabalon/learning/public/guides/javascript-en.md

 ## Scope
-**Description:** *Scope* defines where in your code a variable can be accessed.
+**Description:** defines where in your code a variable can be accessed.
 JavaScript has global, function, and block scope (let/const).
 Understanding it helps prevent errors and name conflicts.
 **Example:**
 ```javascript
 // Global Scope